 A detailed analysis for each level follows.

-\paragraph{Outside of the Dataset Region.} We compare the performance of three types of models: fine-tuned models on MNLI, models moving from the centroid of MNLI models to the origin, and models moving from it to random directions.
+\paragraph{Outside of the Dataset Region.} We compare the performance of three types of models: finetuned models on MNLI, models moving from the centroid of MNLI models to the origin, and models moving from it to random directions.

-Results show that when the distance of the generated models from the centroid is similar to the distance of the fine-tuned models ($radius\le1$), the generated models perform as well as the fine-tuned models, meaning we are still inside the MNLI region and all models share the knowledge needed for the MNLI target task.
-It also implies the directions in which fine-tuned models vary are not special, most changes around the center are equally acceptable.
+Results show that when the distance of the generated models from the centroid is similar to the distance of the finetuned models ($radius\le1$), the generated models perform as well as the finetuned models, meaning we are still inside the MNLI region and all models share the knowledge needed for the MNLI target task.
+It also implies the directions in which finetuned models vary are not special, most changes around the center are equally acceptable.

 When the distance increases and we move farther away from the centroid, the performance of the randomly generated models decreases significantly, indicating the end of the region.
 A surprising finding is that this happens on random directions, but not when going towards the origin.
-The performance in that case is similar to the performance of the fine-tuned models, even when the models are farther from the centroid then the fine-tuned models.
+The performance in that case is similar to the performance of the finetuned models, even when the models are farther from the centroid then the finetuned models.
 While we did not expect this phenomenon or have an explanation to it, we report it as an avenue for future work.